liuxuannan/MMFakeBench/README.md

 ## Data repository

-You should strictly follow the data usage guidelines by filling in [Data Protocol](https://docs.google.com/forms/d/e/1FAIpQLScKkQXn0uGN5Uu8oqFf4tU4NDU4scB-nMmTIPLoSEMxAeNwNA/viewform?edit_requested=true) and the download link will be sent to you once the form is accepted.
+You should strictly follow the data usage guidelines by filling in [Data Usage Protocol on Huggingface](https://huggingface.co/datasets/liuxuannan/MMFakeBench).

 ### Annotations
 Each iamge-text sample in the dataset is provided with annotations.
 For example, the annotation of a multimodal misinformation sample with mixed-source type may look like this in the MMFakeBench_val.json/MMFakeBench_test.json file: